astroza/udptunnel/README.md

 Future
 =========
 * iPhone port (computer connected to cellphone will not be necessary)
-* Multi-client server (at this time, the server support one client only)
+* Multi-client server (at this time, the server is one client only)
 * Data compressing

 F. Astroza